The Sam Willows: 2017: Making of second album

-The Sam Willows released an exclusive compilation album (consisting of 16 songs from their first EP, the Take Heart album and lead single "Keep Me Jealous" from their upcoming second album) in Japan (marketed and distributed by Sony Music Japan), making them the first English performing band from Singapore in recent years to be released by a major international music label in Japan.
+The Sam Willows released an exclusive compilation album (consisting of 16 songs from their first EP, the Take Heart album and lead single "Keep Me Jealous" from their upcoming second album) in Japan (marketed and distributed by Sony Music Japan).
+They became the first English performing band from Singapore to be marketed and distributed by a major international music label in Japan.

 In May 2017, The Sam Willows released "Keep Me Jealous", the first official single from their upcoming second album, co-produced by the band themselves and producers Fredrik Häggstam and Litens Anton Nilsson.

 On 13 July 2017, the band released their next single, "Save Myself", co-produced with Harry Sommerdahl.
 "The song talks about how we’re usually the worst lovers to ourselves – we don’t know how to love or save ourselves till it’s too late," member Benjamin Kheng said of the song.
 The track clinched the 'Best Song' award.